 Creative visualisation means using the imagination to picture events that one wants to experience in reality.
 Repeatedly bringing this imagery to mind produces increasing expectation: a well-known phenomenon in sports psychology.
 The same effect can be produced by affirmations, meaning simply repeating to yourself the description of the event or situation.
 The greater the expectation, the more likely it is that confirmation bias will happen.
-This is all straightforward standard science.
+This is all straightforward standard psychology.
 It is the implications in the personal indeterminate world that are so extraordinary.
-As described in Interactive Destiny, each biased observation added to the world hologram means that the expected events are ever more likely to be experienced taking place in reality.
-And at the same time, as confirmation is received, expectation is further increased.
-This is happening!
-Which leads to more confirmation bias.
-So a cumulative cycle is set up.
-Technically, the result is a strange attractor.
+Technically, the result is a ‘strange attractor‘.

 In physics, the term attractor means a state towards which a system tends to gravitate.
 Gravity itself is a simple example.
 A ball dropped on a slope tends to roll towards the bottom.
 In relation to gravity, the bottom of the hill is an attractor.
 Another simple example of an attractor is the way a cup of tea cools to room temperature.
 The temperature of the environment is an attractor for the temperature of any object in the environment because all objects tend to cool down or warm up to the temperature of the surroundings.

 In both these examples, the attractor is obvious in the way it works; and the end result is a specific condition: the ball at the bottom of the slope, the cup of tea at room temperature.
 There is also a rather different sort of attractor that is often found in complex systems, a strange attractor.
 This sort of attractor does not give rise to a simple, specific outcome, but a loosely defined tendency in the system.
 Rather than one specific outcome, a strange attractor gives rise to a particular pattern or type of behaviour in the system.
-The image below from Wikipedia shows the Lorenz attractor in action, a 3D example from mathematics.
+The image below shows the Lorenz attractor in action, a 3D example from mathematics.
+It can be seen in action on Wikimedia.
 This is a pattern traced out by a mathematical formula in a program on a computer.
 The program traces out a shape that always gravitates towards this distinctive pattern.
 The shape of the pattern is a strange attractor.

 The Law of Attraction